 Willingness to create and follow a plan is essential.

-Attention will be required to assess our feelings and thoughts.
 We may need some help identifying feelings if we have not done it before.
 Through continued self-evaluation of our feelings we can improve our ability to see and understand our inward condition as we experience and grow God's character.

 In order follow God we must seek with our God senses.
 We can't follow light blindfolded or sound with our ears plugged.
 We must set our minds toward God's spiritual truth, mercy, forgiveness, peace, justice, and love each day.
 As we get distracted we can redirect ourselves.